Important Dates/InformationNHS Monthly Meeting Dates for 2019-2020

 Return to top

 Yes, visit the District 220 Volunteer Website by clicking here.
 In addition, see Mrs. Horcher in the GRC for further recommendations.
 We recommend that you devote, on average, at least one hour a week to volunteer service.
-Please note the requirements for service stated on the District 220 volunteer homepage FAQs.
+Please note the requirements for service stated on the Barrington 220 volunteer homepage FAQs.

 After I have accumulated some volunteer hours, how should I report them?See Mrs. Horcher in the Guidance Resource Center (GRC) for the appropriate forms.NHS follows the district requirements for volunteer service.
 You can visit the District 220 Volunteer website for further information.
 If the organization or project is not listed on the volunteer website, you MUST fill out a pre-approval form prior to completing any service hours.Are there any activities that NHS does as a group?Yes.
 NHS puts on one large spring service project in affiliation with both middle schools in District 220.
 It is an outreach project with the NJHS students.
 Attend the meetings to find out details regarding this project and upcoming projects.
 It is expected that as an NHS member you will make time to participate in two NHS sponsored projects during the year.